-A large number of insurers use non-catastrophe predictive models (known as generalized linear models) in setting their rates.
+Many insurers use non-catastrophe predictive models (known as generalized linear models) in setting their rates.
 The data used in these models is extensive and difficult to evaluate.
-In light of insurers' increased use of these models, staff members engage in continuing education to better understand the issues presented by modelling.
+Considering insurers' increased use of these models, staff members engage in continuing education to better understand the issues presented by modelling.

 During Fiscal Year 2018, the MIA Associate Commissioner for Property and Casualty notified the Division that it was implementing procedures to disclose proprietary rate-related information ("PRRI"), pursuant to Md.
 Code Ann., Ins.
-Art. §11-307(c)(3)(iii), although it was not obligated to do so.
-Generally, MIA has disclosed PRRI when the Division sees reference to it in the public section of a filing and requests it.
-The Division has no knowledge which filings have confidential information unless the public sections available to the Division make reference to it.
+Art. §11-307(c)(3)(iii).
+MIA has disclosed PRRI when the Division sees reference to it in the public section of a filing and requests it.
+The Division has no knowledge of which filings have confidential information unless the public sections available to the Division make reference to it.
+However, there may be a delay in receiving this information from MIA.
+This delay affects the Division's ability to timely review the filings.
+MIA and the Division discussed these concerns, and affirmative action is being taken by MIA to ensure a timely response.